solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ![Shows an example of the Azure CLI.]

-Although very similar, you may find that there are some subtle differences between how each of these tools operate and the actions that can be accomplished.
+Although very similar, you may find that there are some subtle differences between how each of these tools operates and the actions that can be accomplished.
 Use the [Azure command-line tool guide] to determine which is the right tool for you.

 It is possible to run the Azure CLI and Azure PowerShell from the [Azure Cloud Shell] but it does have some limitations.
 You can also run these tools locally.

-To use the Azure CLI [download the CLI tools from Microsoft.].
+To use the Azure CLI, [download the CLI tools from Microsoft.]

 To use the Azure PowerShell cmdlets, install the `Az` module from the PowerShell Gallery, as described in the [installation document.]

 ### Infrastructure as Code

-[Infrastructure as Code (Iac)] provides a way to describe or declare what infrastructure looks like using descriptive code.
+[Infrastructure as Code (IaC)] provides a way to describe or declare what infrastructure looks like using descriptive code.
 The infrastructure code is the desired state.
 Once the code runs, the environment will be built.
 One of the main benefits of IaC it is human